SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 3 – Executed Binary
 **MITRE Techniques:** T1059.003 – Windows Command Shell, T1204.002 – User Execution

+Process creation events are queried to uncover suspicious executables launched by the compromised user.
+This exposes msupdate.exe as the attacker’s payload.

 **Finding:** The attacker executed a suspicious binary `msupdate.exe`.
 **KQL Query Used:**